 Phone: (720) 337-1030

-The Traffic Operations Bureau is responsible for on-the-scene investigations of motor vehicle crashes, the safe and efficient movement of vehicle traffic on city streets and highways, and the enforcement of traffic related city ordinances and state statutes.
-We also oversee the following programs:
+The Traffic Operations Bureau is responsible for on-the-scene investigations of motor vehicle crashes, the safe and efficient movement of vehicle traffic on city streets and highways, and the enforcement of traffic-related city ordinances and state statutes.

 Phone: (720) 337-1000

-Traffic Investigations Bureau is responsible for on-the-scene and follow-up investigation of the following:
+The Traffic Investigations Bureau is responsible for investigations of the following: